-You may submit comments in response to this document as follows: (1) Electronically at http://www.regulations.gov, which is the Federal eRulemaking Portal; (2) by facsimile (fax); or (3) by hard copy.
-All comments, attachments, and other material must identify the Agency name and the OSHA docket number for the ICR (Docket No. OSHA-2017-0005).
-You may supplement electronic submissions by uploading document files electronically.
+You may submit comments in response to this document as follows: (1) Electronically at https://www.regulations.gov, which is the Federal eRulemaking Portal; (2) by facsimile (fax); or (3) by hard copy.
+All comments, attachments, and other material must identify the agency name and the OSHA docket number for the ICR (Docket No. OSHA-2017-0005).
+You may supplement electronic submissions by uploading document Start Printed Page 38393files electronically.
 If you wish to mail additional materials in reference to an electronic or facsimile submission, you must submit them to the OSHA Docket Office (see the section of this notice titled ADDRESSES).
-The additional materials must clearly identify your electronic comments by your name, date, and the docket number so that the Agency can attach them to your comments.
+The additional materials must clearly identify your electronic comments by your name, date, and the docket number so the agency can attach them to your comments.

 Because of security procedures, the use of regular mail may cause a significant delay in the receipt of comments.
 For information about security procedures concerning the delivery of materials by hand, express delivery, messenger, or courier service, please contact the OSHA Docket Office at (202) 693-2350, (TTY (877) 889-5627).

-Comments and submissions are posted without change at http://www.regulations.gov.
+Comments and submissions are posted without change at https://www.regulations.gov.
 Therefore, OSHA cautions commenters about submitting personal information such as social security numbers and dates of birth.
-Although all submissions are listed in the http://www.regulations.gov index, some information (e.g., copyrighted material) is not publicly available to read or download through this Web site.
+Although all submissions are listed in the https://www.regulations.gov index, some information (e.g., copyrighted material) is not publicly available to read or download through this website.
 All submissions, including copyrighted material, are available for inspection and copying at the OSHA Docket Office.
-Information on using the http://www.regulations.gov Web site to submit comments and access the docket is available at the Web site's “User Tips” link.
-Contact the OSHA Docket Office for information about materials not available through the Web site, and for assistance in using the Internet to locate docket submissions.
+Information on using the https://www.regulations.gov website to submit comments and access the docket is available at the website's “User Tips” link.
+Contact the OSHA Docket Office for information about materials not available through the website, and for assistance in using the internet to locate docket submissions.

 V. Authority and Signature